-Browns end playoff drought, survive late Steelers rally
+Browns end long playoff drought, survive late Steelers rally

 NICK OF TIME

 Chubb went over 1,000 yards for the second straight season in style.
-His 47-yard TD pushed the Pro Bowler into quadruple digits despite him missing four games with a sprained right knee.
+His 47-yard TD run pushed the Pro Bowler into quadruple digits despite him missing four games with a sprained right knee.

 INJURIES